ablodge/amr-utils/README.md

 - Load AMRs from a file or directory, with support for multiple formats
 - Load AMR alignments, with support for LDC, JAMR, and ISI alignment formats
 - iterate through nodes, edges, or alignments in an AMR
-- output AMRs to useful display formats: html (AMR string) or latex (AMR graph)
+- Tools for AMR Visualization using HTML (AMR string) or Latex (AMR graph)

 ### Requirements
 - Python 3.6 or higher